droggen/dscope/README.md

 History
 -------

+v 1.13: Allow text to be selected / copied in the terminal view

+v 1.12: Added scaling function

 v 1.11: Support for binary frame format without header (e.g. ";c" to indicate no header, one 8-bit channel, no checksum).

 v 1.10: Added Bluetooth RFCOMM; added terminal view; revamped the UI for mobile devices.